U-Night/FrostHorn/README.md

 The game assets (graphics, sounds, etc...) are subject to a separate license.
 Please see [ASSETS_LICENSE](./ASSETS_LICENSE.md) file for more details.

 ## Authors
-Frost horn is maintained by FrostHorn's Game Studio.
-For the list of authors and contributors please refer to [Authors.md](./AUTHORS.md) file.
+Frosthorn is maintained by Unight.
+For the list of authors and contributors please refer to [AUTHORS.md](./AUTHORS.md) file.

 ## Acknowledgements
 We'd like to thank the following for their support and contribution: